allegheny/cmpsc195sp12/source/syllabus.markdown

 {% endcallout %}

 {% callout yellow %}
 You <em>must</em> come to class prepared.
 The goal this semester is to 1) minimize lecture and 2) maximize the time we spend discussing and collaborating around the task of learning to write programs that do really cool stuff.
+That means it is <strong>up to you to prepare yourself to engage actively in class</strong>.
 {% endcallout %}

 {% callout green %}